-The Guidelines for Codex Committees and Task Forces describe the organization and conduct of meetings and the preparation and distribution of working papers and reports and principles for admitting NGOs to Observer status.
-The Codex Reference System for documents is explained.
+The Guidelines for Codex Committees and Task Forces describe the organization and conduct of meetings and the preparation and distribution of working papers and reports.
+A section describes principles for admitting NGOs to Observer status.

-The Format of Codex standards and an explanatory note on how Committees and Task Forces should draft Codex standards are described here.
+The Format for Codex standards and an explanatory note on how Committees and Task Forces should draft Codex standards are described here.
 A section describes the criteria for the establishment of work priorities and for establishing new subsidiary bodies.